-Applies to: Voting Device, EMS
+Discussion

-Related requirements: Aligns with 14.2, System integrity
+Logically disabling ports prevents unused ports from being used as a staging point for an attack on the voting system.

 12.2-E – Logging enabled and disabled ports

 An event log entry that identifies the name of the affected device must be generated when physical ports are enabled or disabled.